torgeirjohansen/java/README.md

 # java
-A collection of java projects (all used for learning purposes)
+A collection of java projects (all used for learning purposes).